Open Energy Modelling Initiative

 The Open Energy Modelling Initiative (openmod) is a grassroots community of energy system modellers from universities and research institutes across Europe and elsewhere.
-The initiative promotes the use of open-source software and open data in energy system modelling for research and policy advice.
+The initiative promotes the use of open-source software and open data in energy modelling for research and policy advice.
 The Open Energy Modelling Initiative documents a variety of open-source energy models and addresses practical and conceptual issues regarding their development and application.
 The initiative runs an email list, an internet forum, and a wiki and hosts occasional academic workshops.
 A statement of aims is available.

 Context

 The application of open-source development to energy modelling dates back to around 2003.
 This section provides some background for the growing interest in open methods.

 Growth in open energy modelling

 Just two active open energy modelling projects were cited in a 2011 paper: OSeMOSYS and TEMOA.
 Balmorel was also public at that time, having been made available on a website in 2001.
 (Note: NEMO was also under development in 2011 but it is unclear whether its codebase was public at that point.)

-As of November 2016, the openmod wiki lists 24 such undertakings.

 As of October 2021, the Open Energy Platform lists 17 open energy frameworks and about 50 open energy models.